incredincomp/the_hunting/README.md

 ./the_hunting.sh --create
 ```

-connect to your box
+Connect to your box via ssh.
+Nice for checking on your output files mid HUGE scope recon.

 ```bash
 ./the_hunting.sh --connect
 ```

-start first tmux session on your box and connect, to leave the_hunting running when you leave.. press `ctrl + b` then `d`
+Start first tmux session on your box and connect, to leave the_hunting running when you leave.. press `ctrl + b` then `d`

 ```bash
 ./the_hunting.sh --tmux
 ```

-reconnect to your last tmux session
+Reconnect to your last tmux session
 ```bash
 ./the_hunting.sh --rmux
 ```

-delete your box
+Delete your box

 ```bash
 ./the_hunting.sh --remove